 Availity portal: Participating Providers are encouraged to use the Availity portal for prior authorization submissions whenever possible.
-Instructions for how to submit a prior authorization request are available on the Availity portal.
-The benefits of submitting your prior authorization request through the Availity portal are:
+Instructions for how to submit prior authorization requests are available on the Availity portal.
+The benefits of submitting your prior authorization requests through the Availity portal are: